 Measure the total length of all living room walls in centimetres and divide by 182.88cm (6 feet).
 Be sure to round up your calculations.

 For example, if a 3m x 4.5m living room has 720cm of wall space, 720/182.88cm (6 feet) is 12 with any fraction rounded up.
-At a minimum, this room would need the required one electrical outlet per wall, two additional outlets, plus enough extra to total 12 outlets spaced properly along walls.
+This room would need one electrical outlet per wall, two additional outlets, and enough to have 12 outlets appropriately spaced along the walls.

 Calculating Outlet Needs for Kitchens